What is RERACA?

 Already licensed medical cannabis dispensaries may apply to be a "hybrid retailer" which would allow them to sell adult-use cannabis by submission of a conversion plan along with payment of a fee.

 Social equity applicants are defined as those individuals from communities that have been disproportionately harmed by cannabis prohibition and enforcement.
+To qualify as a social equity applicant, there must be at least 65 percent ownership or control of the business by individuals who meet income and residency requirements for social equity applicants below:

 How will the Connecticut cannabis licensing scheme bolster social equity?